steveseguin/electroncapture/README.md

 While there is no native Syphon or NDI output option yet available, one user has mentioned a solution for some users: http://www.sigmasix.ch/syphoner/

-### Automation Workflows with OBS.Ninja
+### Automation Workflows with VDO.Ninja

-You can see a quick start / cheat sheet guide for example uses of the app with OBS.Ninja here: https://github.com/steveseguin/obsninja/tree/quickstart#automating-obsn-start-up-currently-in-beta-only
+You can see a quick start / cheat sheet guide for example uses of the app with VDO.Ninja here: https://github.com/steveseguin/obsninja/tree/quickstart#automating-obsn-start-up-currently-in-beta-only

 ## Notes on Using and Closing the App